Best Solar Proposal Software UK Installers Can Use

 Considerations

-Sunbase is positioned for installers prioritising structured processes and scalable proposal workflows.
+Sunbase is positioned for installers prioritizing structured processes and scalable proposal workflows.
 Teams transitioning from manual quoting may require short onboarding and training to align processes.

 2. What Is Aurora Solar Known For?

-Best for: Installers requiring advanced 3D modelling and high-precision solar designs.
+Best for: Installers requiring advanced 3D modeling and high-precision solar designs.

-Aurora Solar is widely recognised as a market leader for complex commercial project design.
+Aurora Solar is widely recognized as a market leader for complex commercial project design.
 It uses LiDAR data to deliver highly accurate shading simulation and engineering-grade system designs.

 Key Features

-- Industry-leading 3D roof modelling: Creates highly detailed 3D models of rooftops using advanced design tools
+- Industry-leading 3D roof modeling: Creates highly detailed 3D models of rooftops using advanced design tools

 - Precise shading analysis (up to 95% accuracy using LiDAR): Uses LiDAR data to simulate shading with very high accuracy across different times of the year.